My Golden Visa immigration services logo

 2. Work and business opportunities.
 Golden Visa holders usually have the right to work, open businesses, and invest in the issuing country.
 However, opportunities may be limited to the local market, and some restrictions might apply, depending on the program.

-Citizens with a Golden Passport enjoy unrestricted access to work and conduct business in the country.
+Citizenship-by-investment applicants who become citizens may receive work and business rights under the issuing country's laws.
 Additionally, citizenship in an EU country allows free access to the European single market, significantly expanding opportunities across member states.

 3. Rights inside the country.
 Golden Visa holders can access essential services like education and healthcare in the issuing country.
 However, they do not have rights to vote or run for public office.